 Ammonia

-Ammonia gas has a strong, suffocating odor even when dissolved in water, as it commonly is.
+Ammonia has a strong, suffocating odor.
 The disagreeable odor along with its ability to release deadly gases when combined with chlorine-containing products make it less than ideal as a household cleaner.
 Yet it is often used in its water-based form.

 entry continues below ↓